-This document serves as a quick reference guide for students and faculty on how to stay safe while commuting to and from the College, maneuvering around downtown, staying alert while at school, and general safety tips.
+This document serves as a quick reference guide for students and faculty on how to stay safe while commuting to and from the College, maneuvering around the area, staying alert while at school, and general safety tips.
 The following information was collected from Crime Free America and the Iowa State Department of Public Safety.
 During new student orientation and other times throughout the year, a presentation regarding personal safety tips is provided at Denver College of Nursing.
-Please contact the Director of Student Services for additional information or to view a copy of the Emergency Prepared Plan.
+Please contact the Coordinator of Student and Career Services, for additional information or to view a copy of the Emergency Preparedness Plan.